TurBLiMP: A Turkish Benchmark of Linguistic Minimal Pairs: Limitations

 Our evaluation did not systematically test all available model sizes for each model, which may limit the generalizability of our findings as far as model size is concerned.
 Testing a wider range of model sizes would strengthen our insights.

 Some of the models we tested had both base and instruction-tuned variants.
-We excluded instruction-tuned variants as the English-based tuning was unlikely to improve performance on Turkish linguistic tasks.
-However, this design choice means we cannot speak to potential transfer effects from instruction tuning.
+We opted to exclude instruction-tuned versions based on our assumption that English-based tuning was unlikely to improve performance on Turkish grammatical evaluation tasks.
+Prior work \cite{chirkova-nikoulina-2024-zero-shot} has shown that instruction tuning in English can degrade fluency in non-English languages, and we also observed performance losses when experimenting with the instruction-tuned counterparts of several models.
+For instance, the average accuracy of Gemma 3 (4B) Instruct was 4.4\% lower than its base variant.
+That said, this experimental choice limits our ability to comment on potential transfer effects from instruction tuning.